atlonglastkibet/jav-nairobi/README.md

 **Outputs**: Hourly service heatmaps showing peak vs off-peak disparities, temporal scorecards identifying wards with inconsistent service, and integration of temporal features into downstream modeling.

-### Stage 2: Deep Learning - Predicting Optimal Stop Locations
+### Stage 2: Deep Learning to Predict Optimal Stop Locations

 We train a **Graph Neural Network** to learn what makes a good stop location by studying well-served areas, then apply that knowledge to underserved wards.
 Transit stops don't exist in isolation-their suitability depends on network effects from nearby stops, road connectivity, population density, and existing congestion patterns.